The undergraduate experience: SCAD Core

 In these courses, students gain a foundation in drawing, design, color theory and a shared visual vocabulary, allowing them to work and communicate across creative professions.

-General education courses in liberal arts are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for lifelong learning.
+General education courses in liberal arts are designed to help students develop as critical thinkers by providing an intellectual foundation and breadth of knowledge for lifelong learning.
 Based on the general education framework, these classes are designed to develop six core competencies for all undergraduate students:

-The organization of these courses into a two-year sequence allows students to complete necessary prerequisites for future study and also prepares them for the work of the major.
+The organization of these courses into a two-year sequence allows students to complete necessary prerequisites for future study and also prepares them for the work of their selected major.
 Students should consult their programs of study for specific curriculum requirements.

 Sample SCAD Core courses